-The rest of this paper is organized as follows: a review of relevant studies and an extensive review of current vehicle routing problems and core coalition game theory are provided in \cref{S:tBack}. \cref{S:t3} briefly discusses problem statements, network of operation, and mathematical formulation.
-Methodology, proposed architecture, coalitional game theory analysis, and core existence are described in \cref{methodology}.
-The application of our proposed framework on the case study and their experimental result are discussed in \cref{S:t5}.
+The rest of this paper is organized as follows: a review of relevant studies that have motivated our design choices from a methodological and collaborative perspective of urban last-mile delivery provided in \cref{S:tBack}. \cref{S:t3} briefly discusses problem statements, mathematical formulation, and coalitional game theory preliminaries.
+Methodology and detailed GAT-transformer architecture are described in \cref{methodology}.
+The application of our proposed framework through an extensive experimental result analysis, as well as cooperative game evaluation, is discussed in \cref{S:t5}.
 Finally, \cref{S:t6} is dedicated to conclusions, final remarks, and future works.